 75Four of the five states we visited prepare budgets that cover a 1-year period from July 1 through June 30, and the fifth state prepares budgets that cover a 2-year period from July 1 of an odd-numbered year through June 30 of the next odd-numbered year.
-The date ranges for fiscal years also varied among the 11 local election jurisdictions we visited-six of the jurisdictions' fiscal years covered July 1 through June 30, two jurisdictions' fiscal years covered January 1 through December 31, one jurisdiction's fiscal year covered April 1 through March 31, one jurisdiction's fiscal year covered December 1 through November 30, and one jurisdiction was funded by a city and county with different fiscal year date ranges (January 1 through December 31 for one budget and December 1 through November 30 for the other budget).
+The date ranges for fiscal years also varied among the 11 local election jurisdictions we visited-six of the jurisdictions' fiscal years covered July 1 through June 30, two jurisdictions' fiscal years covered July 1 through June 30, two jurisdictions' fiscal years covered July 1 through June 30, two jurisdictions' fiscal years covered July 1 through June 30, two jurisdictions' fiscal years covered July 1 through March 31, one jurisdiction's fiscal year covered December 1 through November 30, and one jurisdiction was funded by a city and county with different fiscal year date ranges (January 1 through December 31 for one budget and December 1 through November 30 for the other budget).

 the data they collect are used to summarize information about the costs of an election-state officials compile the total costs for each county and calculate, per county and statewide, the average cost per eligible voter and the average cost per ballot cast for each statewide election and track these costs over time.
-Colorado state officials explained that the state developed a standardized cost tracking form to determine the costs of elections for local jurisdictions, particularly given that the state is statutorily required to reimburse local jurisdictions when there is a state measure on a ballot.
-76 Although both states have developed methods of collecting cost information from local jurisdictions in a standardized way, the categories these two states use in their cost-tracking forms are different.
+Colorado state officials explained that the state developed a standardized cost tracking form to determine the costs of elections for local jurisdictions, particularly given that the state is statutorily required to reimburse local jurisdictions when there is a state measure on a ballot.76 Although both states have developed methods of collecting cost information from local jurisdictions in a standardized way, the categories these two states use in their cost-tracking forms are different.
 Other states collect information on certain expenses, but do not standardize broad cost information across jurisdictions to calculate the overall costs of an election-for example, state election officials in Illinois said that local jurisdictions incur the majority of election-related costs, but the state reimburses a portion of the poll worker cost and thus collects limited cost information on poll workers from local jurisdictions for reimbursement purposes.

 Identifying elections costs can also be difficult when the office that is tasked with administering elections responsibilities also has responsibility for activities other than elections.
 Specifically, the cost information tracked by such offices may include costs that are not related to elections, and thus it may be difficult to separate elections costs from costs incurred for other activities and responsibilities.
 For example, in some locations a county, city, or town clerk is responsible for overseeing elections as well as other functions.
 In one local jurisdiction we visited, the clerk's office was responsible for administering elections as well as issuing licenses (marriage, dogs, yard sales, hunting, and fishing) and maintaining public records (birth certificates, death certificates, and probate records).
-The clerk for canvassing in this location is primarily responsible for administering elections, but all staff within the clerk's office assist with elections activities such as answering phone calls from residents with registration and voting questions.
+The clerk for canvassing in this location is primarily responsible for administering elections activities such as answering phone calls from residents with registration and voting questions.